EtoOnAmill/CL_lambda_calculus_interpreter/README.md

 To close the program type `quit`

 That is all.
 It is deeply untested and might still have some bugs.
-This is a personal progect criticism is appreciated since i always strive to be better.
+This is a personal progect so criticism is appreciated since i always strive to be better.